cian-gmit-da2020/PandS-Project/README.md

 Fisher, in his paper, used the dataset to perform a discriminant analysis in an attempt to find *“What linear function of the four measurements will maximize the ratio of the difference between the specific means to the standard deviations within species”* [1].
 Linear discriminate analysis or Fishers discriminant method is used across scientific fields to separate 2 or more classes of objects based on a combination of features [2].
 In this case the 3 Species are separated based on the measurements for petal length, petal width, sepal length and sepal width.

 The dataset is widely used today as a training dataset for statistical analysis.
 The data provides a suitable beginners problem in machine learning [3].
-While Iris Setosa can be easily distinguished from the other two species separating Iris Versicolor and Iris Virginica the later two species are more difficult to separate as there is more overlap between values.
+This is because the dataset itself is relatively small but the classification problem it presents is challenging enough for students.

 # 2. [analysis.py]( https://github.com/cian-gmit-da2020/PandS-Project/blob/master/analysis.py)